Solo-Parent’s Guide to Long-Haul Flights with Kids

-There comes a time in every traveling family when one parent gets the “pleasure” of traveling with the kids sans spouse.
+There comes a time in every travelling family when one parent gets the “pleasure” of travelling with the kids sans spouse.
 Though I didn’t think much of it when making plans with the family to fly back to Canada while he was away, as the day grew closer, I started to have many mixed feelings about the journey.
 “It’s about the journey, not the destination”.
 I call giant BS on that.
 It is all about the destination.
-If I wasn’t visiting my parents, and meeting my new nephew, amongst other family obligations, I would not have chosen an 8 hour transatlantic flight as the first solo-parent vacation.
+If I wasn’t visiting my parents, and meeting my new nephew, amongst other family obligations, I would not have chosen an 8-hour transatlantic flight as the first solo-parent vacation.

 There were a few stages that I needed to overcome before finally feeling that I could receive this specific parenting badge.
 No, they are not denial, anger, bargaining, depression and acceptance… well, that did happen but that’s for another day.
 I’m talking about the logistical stages.

-Booking flights as a solo-parent with two littles
+Booking Flights as a Solo-Parent with two Little One

 Fly during natural sleep times.
-Our 2:30 pm flight time meant that we needed to be at the airport for 11:30 am.
+Our 2:30 pm flight time meant that we needed to be at the airport at 11:30 am.
 While this is smack in the middle of nap time and not ideal, the connecting flight was at 6 pm and was the long transatlantic portion of our flight, which meant they would sleep the whole time.
-I much preferred to have her sleep on the other side of security and awake during the short flight, than awake during the longer flight.
+I much preferred to have her sleep on the other side of security and awake during the short flight, then awake during the long flight.

 Do I really need a stroller for the airport?

 This is a big fat YES!
 While I wasn’t sure if I really wanted to or not, by the time I arrived to the airport via train, Baby Girl was already passed out in the stroller.
 This made the check-in process so much easier, only having to deal with one kiddo instead of being outnumbered.